 Hao Guo is a visual storyteller committed to make a difference by changing some minds and hearts.

-He studies documentary filmmaking and has a background in photography and fine art.
+He holds a Master of Journalism from UC Berkeley Graduate School of Journalism (documentary track), and has a background in photography and fine art.

 Below is a selection of his recent work.